jdbcode/tutorial-test/index.md

 2\.
 Define a `ui.Panel` to hold app instructions and the geometry drawing buttons.
 Use a `ui.Label` for each instruction line and a `ui.Button` for each of the three geometry drawing options.
 Button labels are the concatenation of the symbols defined in the previous step and text.
-Note that button elements have an `onClick` parameter that accepts a function that fires when the button is clicked; the provided named functions are defined in a following step.
+Set the `onClick` parameter to each respective drawing mode callback function defined above.

 ```js
 var controlPanel = ui.Panel({